Rise of White Supremacy And Culture War

 The Chief Executive of Merck resigned from his position on the president’s American Manufacturing Council on Monday, over objections “to the president’s statement on Saturday blaming violence that left one woman dead on ‘many sides’.”

-One day following the tragic attack in Charlottesville, the White House released statement further obfuscating President Donald Trump’s remarks by generically including “white supremacists, KKK, neo-Nazi and all extremist groups.”
+One day following the tragic attack in Charlottesville, the White House released a statement further obfuscating President Donald Trump’s remarks by generically including “white supremacists, KKK, neo-Nazi and all extremist groups.”

 Criticism from the public is expected, as research by PEW in 2016 revealed that 75% of Democrats felt that “Trump has done too little to distance himself from white nationalist groups,” as compared with 57% of Republicans who believe that he’s “done about the right amount to distance himself.”
 Interestingly, non-college respondents and the general population above 65 displayed almost identical scores, when non-white populations are excluded.